columbia/pickleball/evaluation/README.md

 WeightsOnly 84      157     95      0       37.7%   0.0%
 ```

-TODO: add explanation - this also loads malicious models (in addition to the
-benign ones from Table 1)

-TODO: add analysis - Row X in Table 2

 ### PickleBall

-The results are already obtained and explained in RQ1 and RQ2.
+The results are already obtained and explained in RQ1 and RQ2, which are copied

-TODO: the final row in Table 2 is reproduced from results already checked above.
+into row 4 of Table 2.